 It’s hard to go past the battery phenome represented by the rising demand for lithium.
-Investors may have misseed easy money in the beginning but if you look at the US, all the stocks linked with electric vehicles (which is not just raw materials like lithium) they are all going gang busters.
-Its definitely a sea change and a global trend and there are some good opportunities in Australia like Pilbara Minerals (PLS).
+Investors may have missed easy money in the beginning but if you look at the US, all the stocks linked with electric vehicles (which is not just raw materials like lithium) they are all going gangbusters.
+It's definitely a sea change and a global trend and there are some good opportunities in Australia like Pilbara Minerals (PLS).

 Would you prefer PLS over Orocobre (ORE), or Galaxy Resources (GXY)?

 These stocks are the three that have emerged from a lot of trouble in the industry.
-Ideally you would invest in two or three for diversification.
+Ideally, you would invest in two or three for diversification.
 They are different.
-PLS is hard rock mining where as GXY and ORE are more focused on brime minery and recovery in south America.
-They exist in a different market with different attributes but both worth mentioning.
+PLS is hard rock mining where whereas GXY and ORE are more focused on brime minery and recovery in South America.
+They exist in different markets with different attributes but both are worth mentioning.

 If you were to invest in one would you prefer PLS?

 The good thing about PLS is it’s in production now, can ramp up to full production very quickly or accordingly to demand, and has good long-term contracts.
 Whereas ORE is in production and has to develope its second stage.
 There are different things to consider.

 What's the future of renewable energy?